yokai-php/doctrine-value-object/README.md

 ### Object

-**If you are looking for value objects with multiple properties each stored in a table column: please use [Doctrine Embeddables](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/embeddables.html).**
+:warning: **If you are looking for value objects with multiple properties each stored in a table column: please use [Doctrine Embeddables](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/embeddables.html).**

-**If you are looking for polymorphic value objects stored as JSON: please use [dunglas/doctrine-json-odm](https://github.com/dunglas/doctrine-json-odm).**
+:warning: **If you are looking for polymorphic value objects stored as JSON: please use [dunglas/doctrine-json-odm](https://github.com/dunglas/doctrine-json-odm).**

 Imagine you have an application that stores user notifications preferences.